artilatw/docs/matrix800/software_guide.md

 apt upgrade               # Upgrade all installed packages apt full-upgrade          # Upgrade with automatic dependency handling
 ```

-> [!TIP]
-> Most commands require root privileges.
-Use sudo if not logged in as root.

 ## 8. Using SD Card